tars/tars-cli/docs/en/commands.md

 * `-i`, `--ie`: adds a folder for the styles for IE.
 * `-a`, `--assets`: adds a folder for assets.
 * `-t`, `--template`: creates new component, which is based on component _template.
 So, if you need your own template for all new components, you can use this flag. **Attention, it is very important, that _template has to be existed in markup/components!** After using flag `-t` new component this name %componentName% will be created and it will be a full copy of _template component.
 So, you have to rename all files and folders in new component by yourself in that case, cause TARS doesn't know anything about structure of _template component.
+* `-s`, `--scheme`: adds a new component which structure is based on scheme file.
+By default it is default_component_scheme in components folder in your project.
+You can get more info about scheme from [docs](component-scheme.md).
+* `--custom-path`: this option allows to set custom path for new component.
+This option is usefull in case of creating inserted component.
 * `-e`, `--empty`: adds just component folder without files.

 The keys have the following priority: